 The XOR problem was solved by using a single neuron with oscillatory activation functions, mean-square loss and simple Stochastic Gradient Descent (SGD).
 A learning rate of $\alpha = 0.01$ and the SGD update rule $ \Delta \textbf{w} = \alpha (y - g(z))g'(z)\textbf{x}, z = \textbf{w}^T\textbf{x} + b $ was used.
-The initial weight vector was initialized with uniform random numbers in the interval [0 , 1].
+The initial weight vector was initialized with uniform random numbers in the interval $[-1 , 1]$.

 The XOR function was successfully learned by a single neuron with the activation functions $g(z)$ chosen to be $g(z) = C(z) = z \cdot \cos (z)$ and $g(z) = P_c(z) = z-\frac{z^3}{2}$ respectively.
 The target $y$ for each input was taken as the class label namely 1 or -1.
 After training the output of the neuron is mapped to the class label in the usual manner.
 That is we assign positive outputs a label of +1 and negative outputs a label of -1.
 This can be done simply by defining the class label $ Class(\textbf{x})$ for each input \textbf{x} to be $Class(\textbf{x})= sign (g(\textbf{w}^T\textbf{x}+b)) $.
 Where the signum function is defined as